-In order to provide guidance and simplification in the complex area of CCTV, the BSIA is very active in the European standards arena and also develops its own guides and codes of practice where currently standards do not exist.
+In order to provide guidance and simplification in the complex area of VSS, the BSIA is very active in the European standards arena and also develops its own guides and codes of practice where currently standards do not exist.
 It is essential that satisfactory standards are in place to cover the installation, maintenance and operation of equipment.
 Rapid technological development renders this complex, with a need for standards work to be timely.

 Significant improvements have been made in recent years in terms of image quality and the sector is moving towards digital and networked systems as technology progresses.
 The section encourages debate on new developments and concerns, such as digital video evidence and facilitating communication protocols between different manufacturers’ products.
 In doing so it seeks to ensure that all stakeholder interests are represented including: security companies, users, the Police, inspectorates and insurers.
 The section also works with Government on these issues.